seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 Some devices changes MAC adress on every connection, so macOS creates new ethernet`en` connection every time.
 To delete them, you must remove

-`/Library/Preferences/SystemConfiguration` or it's networking plists.
+`/Library/Preferences/SystemConfiguration` or included networking plists.

 ### Own prev-lang-kbd settings